-Presentation remotes (e.g., clickers or pointers) will be provided by the WEF®SDC Subcommittee.
+Presentation remotes (e.g., clickers or pointers) will be provided by the WEF® SDC Subcommittee.
 However, students may bring their own for use during their presentation.
 USB connected remotes generally are more compatible than Bluetooth connected remotes.
 Students will not have the opportunity to test out any electronic devices prior to the start time of their oral presentation.
-Students will be prohibited from providing any printed material to the judges at the competition.
+Students will be prohibited from providing any printed and reading materials to the judges at the competition.
+Visual aids such as physical models and prototypes are permitted but not required.